sofienesafta/mongodb-kafka/README.md

 Examine the topics, connectors installed, consumers in the Kafka control center [http://localhost:9021/](http://localhost:9021/)

-To examine your MnogoSinkConnector go to the ```Connect``` button on the left, then on ```connect-default```.
+To examine your MnogoSinkConnector go to the ```Connect``` button on the left, then click on ```connect-default```.
 It shows the status of your connectors.
 If it is running then the transfer of messages to mongodb database has been succefully done.
 <img src="images/state_connector.png">

 If the connector is not running (degraded) issue ```sudo docker logs connect``` to get some details about the reason of the connector failre.

 You can click also on the name of the connector (```mongo```), then click on ```Settings``` to make changes on your Connector settings

-To examine the consumer consumption of topics messages, click on ```Consumers``` button on the left.Then click on the group_ID of the connector-cosumer.Exp : ```connect-mongo``` in the figure bellow.
+To examine the Mongo Connector consumption of topics messages, click on ```Consumers``` button on the left.Then click on the group_ID of the connector-cosumer.Exp : ```connect-mongo``` in the figure bellow.
 <img src="images/consumer-groups.png">

 You can as well examine your Kafka Topics.
 Just click on Topics on the left.